Factbox: Obama to lay out jobs package on Thursday

 Economic woes have clouded Obama's 2012 re-election prospects and he faces pressure from Democratic allies to offer a bold plan for reducing the 9.1 percent unemployment rate.

 In the speech, which will take place at 7 p.m.
-EDT, Obama will unveil a mix of measures, some of which could clear the Democratic-led Senate as well as the Republican-led House of Representatives, and others that might face greater resistance.
+EDT (2300 GMT), Obama will unveil a mix of measures, some of which could clear the Senate as well as the Republican-controlled House of Representatives, and others that might face greater resistance.

 Here are elements likely to be part of the speech: